SeaQL/seaql.github.io/SeaORM/versioned_docs/version-0.11.x/02-install-and-config/01-database-and-async-runtime.md

 # Database & Async Runtime

-First of all, star our [GitHub repo](https://github.com/SeaQL/sea-orm) if you have not already!
+First of all, please star our [GitHub repo](https://github.com/SeaQL/sea-orm)!
 Your support is vital to the continued maintenance of SeaORM.

 Then, add `sea-orm` to the `[dependencies]` section of your `Cargo.toml`.